Mount Fuji, Japan

 Key import partners

-Japan's GDP growth over the last decade was well below the G7 average.
+The economy recorded average annual growth of 0.7% in the decade to 2023.
 The economy struggled with an aging population and deflationary pressures, despite fiscal and monetary stimulus.
 The COVID-19 pandemic caused a significant downturn.
 Long-term growth prospects remained subdued, highlighting the need for structural reforms to address demographic and productivity challenges.
 To read more about GDP growth in Japan, go to our dedicated page.

-Japan's fiscal deficit over the last decade continued to be significant, driven by longstanding economic stagnation and elevated ageing-related spending demands.
+Japan's fiscal deficit averaged 5.2% of GDP in the decade to 2022.
 The government's efforts to stimulate the economy through fiscal measures, including infrastructure spending and social welfare programs, contributed to the persistent deficit.
 The COVID-19 pandemic further increased government spending.
 Find out more on our dedicated page.

-Japan's unemployment rate over the last decade remained among the lowest in the world.
+The unemployment rate averaged 2.8% in the decade to 2024.
 The COVID-19 pandemic caused only a slight increase in unemployment, thanks to government support and Japan's employment practices that favor worker stability.
 For more information on Japan's unemployment click here.

-Japan generally experienced low inflation over the last decade, often below 1% and even slipping into negative territory, despite the Bank of Japan's aggressive monetary easing policies.
+Inflation averaged 1.2% in the decade to 2024.
 This trend was attributed to a combination of factors, including an aging population, stagnant wage growth, and a culture of price sensitivity among consumers.
 However, the aftermath of the COVID-19 pandemic has seen inflation rise to multi-decade highs, raising hopes that Japan may be breaking free of its past trend of persistently low price pressures.
 Go to our Japan inflation page for extra insight.

-Japan's central bank maintained ultra-low policy rates over the last decade to 2023, as part of its aggressive monetary easing strategy to combat deflation and stimulate economic growth.
+Japan's monetary policy rate ended 2024 at 0.25%, up from 0.10% a decade earlier.
 The Bank of Japan even adopted negative interest rates from 2016, reflecting its ongoing battle against deflationary pressures and a stagnant economy.
 See our Japan monetary policy page for additional details.

 Projections out to 2034.